kekkoq/smart-store-keiko/README.md

 ### 5.3 Dashboards with OLAP Techniques

 1. Using OLAP concepts (slicing, dicing, and drill-down), interactive dashboards were created:
-- Total Sales by Month: trend analysis
+  1. Total Sales by Month: trend analysis
-- Total Sales by Region and Campaign
+  2. Total Sales by Customer Region and Campaign
-- Store Slicer: enabled filtering by store to view:
-  - Total sales per campaign
-  - Total sales by product category
-  - Total sales by engagement style (Instore, Mobile, Desktop) within each store
+  3. Top 5 Best-Selling Products by Year, Quarter, Month (Drill-Down)

 2. Dashboard and Analysis